bzuck-temple/gazer/README.md

 # This package was forked from the owners on October 29th 2019.
 Any updates to this package were made by Bonnie Zuckerman for use in the Concepts and Cognition lab.
-Find the orginal GazeR package by following this link github.com/dmirman/gazer.
+Find the orginal GazeR package [here](github.com/dmirman/gazer).

 ## Updates By Bonnie (October 2019)